 The Hittite by Ben Bova

-Lukka, a Hittite soldier leading a band of eleven fighting men, returns to find the Hatti city of Hattusas ruined from an attack.
-He arrives at his family home to find his father dying and learns that his wife and two sons have been taken slaves by the armies of King Agemenmon on their way to Troy.
-With nothing left, they make their way to Troy and hopefully rescue his family.
+Lukka, a Hittite soldier leading a band of fighting men, returns to find the city of Hattusas ruined from an attack.
+His father is dying, and his wife and two sons have been taken as slaves by King Agamemnon to Troy.
+With nothing left, they make their way to Troy to rescue his family.
 Once at the plains of Ilios, they find the classic battle continuing between the walled city of Troy and the beachhead of the Achaians.
-A recap of the scene: the beautiful Helen was stolen away from her husband Menalaos, and his brother King Agamemnon has joined with Odysseos - the King of Ithaca, and Achilles to rally their armies against Troy.
-Prince Hector of Troy leads the Trojans at the wall of the city, along with vain Prince Paris who has stolen Helen and taken her as his wife.
-Of course, the whole gang of characters is present including Ajax, Antiklos and King Priam.
+A recap: the beautiful Helen was stolen away from her husband Menelaos, and his brother King Agamemnon has joined with Odysseus and Achilles to rally their armies against Troy.
+Prince Hector of Troy leads the Trojans at the wall of the city, along with vain Prince Paris, who has stolen Helen and taken her as his wife.
+Of course, the whole gang is present, including Ajax, Antiklos, and King Priam.
+As a Hittite, Lukka has many new fighting skills to show the Achaians and works with Odysseus as an intermediary with Hector.
+Here, Lukka befriends Prince Hector, meets the beautiful Helen, passes messages between camps, and finds his children and wife, now a slave to King Agamemnon himself.

-It was good to see some additions to the story, reflecting how relationships were at the time, between men and women and men with men.
-Helen knows she is just a prize in the game of war, her husbands property, and must work within that to direct her own future.
-Achilles refuses to join the fighting to spite Agememnon, and withdraws to his camp with his lover, fellow soldier Patrokles.
-It's only when Patrokles is killed in action that Achilles retaliates in revenge against Troy with his Myrmidone army.
-Later, Lukka has the idea to build a large wooden scaffold, which could be rolled horizontally to the base of the wall in the night.
-To prevent flaming arrows from destroying it as it is raised, it's covered in horse hides - a new approach to the Trojan Horse.
+Lukka is brave and smart; however, being the central linchpin of the entire siege of Troy is a heavy load for one character.
+Helen knows she is just a prize in the game of war, her husband's property, and must work within that to direct her own future.
+Achilles refuses to join the fighting and withdraws to his camp with his lover, fellow soldier Patroclus.
+It's only when Patroclus is killed in action that Achilles retaliates in revenge with his Myrmidon army.
+Later, Lukka has the idea to build a large wooden scaffold, covered in horse hides—a new approach to the Trojan Horse.

 2010 / Hardcover / 317 pages